bahrus/xtal-element/README.md

 ```

 ## Setter logic

-Defining a new property is, by design, meant to be as easy as possible:
+Defining a new property is, by design, meant to be as easy as possible (see note below):

 ```js
 export class MyCustomElement extends XtalElement{